ornldaac/bioscape_workshop_sa/book/tutorials/Townsend_Tutorials/Part_3_Trait_Mapping_with_Image/README.md

 ```

 ## Why this is important:
-Foliar traits are interesting when predicted with spectroscopy to derive specific numeric values, but often visualizing the trait maps can offer insights into spatial patterns.
+Foliar traits are interesting when predicted with spectroscopy to derive specific numeric values, but often, visualizing the trait maps can offer insights into spatial patterns.

 ## Credits
 Thank you to the NASA JPL and GSFC teams, as well as the ORNL DAAC!